Flood Advisory issued for Bayamon, Guaynabo by NWS - NewsBreak

 weather.gov

-Flood Watch issued for Coastal Citrus, Inland Citrus, Inland Levy by NWS
+Flood Watch issued for Esmeralda and Central Nye County, Lincoln County by NWS

-Effective: 2022-09-09 07:00:00 EDT Expires: 2022-09-11 04:00:00 EDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
-Those living in areas prone to flooding should be prepared to take action should flooding develop.
-Target Area: Coastal Citrus; Inland Citrus; Inland Levy FLOOD WATCH REMAINS IN EFFECT THROUGH SATURDAY EVENING * WHAT...Flooding caused by excessive rainfall continues to be possible. * WHERE...A portion of west central Florida, including the following areas, Coastal Citrus, Coastal Levy, Inland Citrus and Inland Levy. * WHEN...Through Saturday evening. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations. * ADDITIONAL DETAILS - Widespread showers and storms shifting onshore from the Gulf of Mexico today and Saturday will lead to areas of flooding. - https://www.weather.gov/safety/flood
+Effective: 2022-09-11 13:17:00 PDT Expires: 2022-09-14 05:00:00 PDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
+Target Area: Esmeralda and Central Nye County; Lincoln County .The remnant circulation of Kay will move across the Desert Southwest, triggering a final round of thunderstorms with heavy rain.
+FLOOD WATCH IN EFFECT FROM LATE MONDAY NIGHT THROUGH LATE TUESDAY NIGHT * WHAT...Flash flooding caused by excessive rainfall is possible. * WHERE...A portion of south central Nevada, including the following areas, Esmeralda and Central Nye County and Lincoln County. * WHEN...From late Monday night through late Tuesday night. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations. * ADDITIONAL DETAILS - http://www.weather.gov/safety/flood

 weather.gov